XiandaChen/QuRate/README.md

 ### Hardware Requirements
 * An Android smartphone as the client.
 * A computer as the server.
-* [Power monitor](https://www.msoon.com/online-store) if need to measure the power.
+* [Power monitor](https://www.msoon.com/online-store) if needed to measure the power.
 (Monsoon power monitor is tested and guaranteed to work)
-* An HMD if need to view the VR video with a better experience.
+* An HMD if needed to view the VR video with a better experience.
-* A cable to connect the smartphone with the computer if need to use the "Remote devices" feature of Chrome.
+* A cable to connect the smartphone with the computer if needed to use the "Remote devices" feature of Chrome.

 ### Software Requirements
 * Test videos (under the "video" folder of this repository) were obtained from the following dataset paper: